trueadm/ripple/README.md

 ### Portal

-The `Portal` component allows you to render content anywhere in the DOM tree, breaking out of the normal component hierarchy.
+The `Portal` component allows you to render (teleport) content anywhere in the DOM tree, breaking out of the normal component hierarchy.
 This is particularly useful for modals, tooltips, and notifications.

 ```jsx
 import { Portal } from 'ripple';